lateraluz/Ip-Scanner/README.md

 In order to use connection and either send or post data follow:
 1. Open .csv File
-2. Dump header
+2. Get 3 column
-3. Get 3 column
+3. Iterate thru network
-4. Iterate thru network
+4. Test ping response then get hostname

 ## License